Solid state hybrid drive (SSHD) technology helps to enhance the performance of your desktop computer while still having high capacity.

 1You can choose from 1TB and 2TB storage capacities.

-2The copying or cloning process, includes the operating system, device driver and all data, so that the new drive can boot and run your computer just like the original.
-Specialised software is necessary for this step and is covered later in this paper.
+2The copying, or cloning, process includes the operating system, device driver and all data, so that the new drive can boot and run your computer just like the original.
+Specialized software is necessary for this step and is covered later in this paper.

 3If you want to keep your current drive for backup purposes, you can simply connect your system’s primary SATA cable to the new drive and the secondary SATA cable to your old drive.